SivaChandraK/CrashTrendAnalysis/README.md

 This project analyzes crash trends based on a dataset capturing details about crashes, including time, location, vehicle involvement, demographics, and holiday periods.
 The analysis uses Python with libraries such as pandas and matplotlib for data processing and visualization.

+## Dataset
+The dataset used for this analysis can be accessed [here](https://www.kaggle.com/datasets/khafre/australian-road-death-database-october-2023?select=ardd_fatalities.csv).

 ## Key Features

 1. **Data Cleaning**